Financial Times: Wirecard exposé

 In January 2019, the FT began a series of investigative articles detailing fraud suspicions at German payments group Wirecard.
 When the Wirecard share price plunged, German news media speculated that market manipulation was behind this attack on a German corporate, focusing on the lead author of the FT series, Dan McCrum.
-The Public prosecutor's office in Munich subsequently launched an investigation.
+The public prosecutor's office in Munich subsequently launched an investigation.
 After the formal complaint of an investor, Wirecard and the German Federal Financial Supervisory Authority (BaFin), the responsible state's attorney announced investigations into several FT journalists.

-On 22 June 2020 and after 18 months of investigations and an external audit, Wirecard announced that €1.9 billion worth of cash reported in its accounts "may not exist".
+On 22 June 2020, after 18 months of investigations and an external audit, Wirecard announced that €1.9 billion worth of cash reported in its accounts "may not exist".
 The company subsequently filed for insolvency.
 BaFin itself became subject of a European Securities and Markets Authority investigation for its response to the scandal.

 Fossil fuel advertising

-An investigation by the Intercept, the Nation, and DeSmog found that FT is one of the leading media outlets that publishes advertising for the fossil fuel industry.
+An investigation by The Intercept, The Nation, and DeSmog found that FT is one of the leading media outlets that publishes advertising for the fossil fuel industry.
 Journalists who cover climate change for FT are concerned that conflicts of interest with the companies and industries that caused climate change and obstructed action will reduce the credibility of their reporting on climate change and cause readers to downplay the climate crisis.